STI up 1.5% as certainty grows over US presidential succession

-SINGAPORE (THE BUSINESS TIMES) - Singapore shares advanced on Tuesday following news of United States President Donald Trump giving the green light for President-elect Joe Biden to proceed with his White House transition, boosting the already-positive sentiment from prospects of an economic recovery.
+Singapore shares advanced yesterday following news of United States President Donald Trump giving the green light for President-elect Joe Biden to proceed with his White House transition, boosting the already-positive sentiment from prospects of an economic recovery.

 Oanda Asia-Pacific senior market analyst Jeffery Halley said: "Markets love certainty and the move by Trump overnight partially removes ambiguity over the presidential succession."